- Gender and Relationships»

 Understanding that your spouse is who they are, and giving them the freedom to be themselves , will lead to less friction and tension between the two of you, and you will feel comfortable in the relationship.

-You must make the effort to get along with your spouse, if you want the marriage to work, and if you want it to grow stronger.
+You must make the effort to get along with your spouse, if you want to keep the excitement in your marriage, sustain the love in the relationship, make the marriage work, and if you want the marriage to grow stronger.
 It might involve putting your pride aside at times, but if you love your spouse, that is a very small price to pay.

 How to Get Along with Your Spouse